thegworld/gtx-browser/docs/ozone_overview.md

 production use on [Chrome OS](https://www.chromium.org/chromium-os).

 Note that all Chrome OS builds of Chrome will compile and attempt to use this.
-See [Building Chromium for Chromium OS](https://www.chromium.org/chromium-os/how-tos-and-troubleshooting/building-chromium-browser) for build instructions.
+See [Building GTx Browser for GTx Browser OS](https://www.chromium.org/chromium-os/how-tos-and-troubleshooting/building-chromium-browser) for build instructions.

 ### Cast